pordyna/WarpX/.github/ISSUE_TEMPLATE/installation-issue.md

 ---
 name: Installation issue
-about: Report an issue with installing or setting up WarpX
+about: Report an issue with installing or setting up WarpX.
 labels: [install]
 ---